ahmed1jilali/ANN/thesis/chapter 3/results.md

 ### <mark>5.5 Prediction accuracy on test data</mark>

-To assess the model's forecasting capability. it's predictions on the test set *(500 hours)* were compared against the actual recorded throughput values.
+To assess the model's forecasting capability. its predictions on the test set *(500 hours)* were compared against the actual recorded throughput values.

 #### <mark>5.5.1 Actual vs predicted throughput over time</mark>